MOA is temporarily closed until late 2023 for seismic upgrades Learn more →

 What is the project timeline?

 In Fall 2020, MOA underwent the delicate, complex process of lowering and moving the totem poles from the Great Hall and into an adjacent gallery, in preparation for seismic upgrades.
 In December 2021, a construction hoarding wall was erected to close the Great Hall from the rest of the Museum.
 In January 2022, the Great Hall structure was taken down to rebuild it with base isolation technology in place.
-Starting on January 16, 2023, the whole Museum will temporarily close to accelerate the completion of the complex construction project.
-The Great Hall will be completed and Museum will reopen to the public in late 2023.
+On January 16, 2023, the whole Museum temporarily closed to accelerate the completion of the complex construction project.
+The Museum will reopen to the public on the evening of June 13, 2024, at 5 pm.

 What’s happening to the collection in the Great Hall during construction?

-All objects from the Great Hall, including more than 20 massive carvings, will be temporarily located elsewhere in the Museum in time for construction.
-Some of the poles have already been lowered and are available to the public to see.
+All objects from the Great Hall, including more than 20 massive carvings, are temporarily located elsewhere in the Museum for the duration of the construction.
 This unique collection will be reinstalled into the Great Hall once construction is complete.

-MOA is liaising with Indigenous communities and families whose cultural objects are being moved from the Great Hall.
+MOA is liaising with Indigenous communities and families whose cultural objects are housed in the Great Hall.
 They will continue to provide input into protocols around moving and re-installing these works into the Great Hall post-construction.
-MOA’s team will ensure the irreplaceable Indigenous objects will be well cared for before and during construction.
+MOA’s team are ensuring the irreplaceable Indigenous objects are well cared for during construction.

 Is the Museum going to be closed during the whole construction process?

-From January 16, 2023 until late 2023, the whole Museum will temporarily close in order to accelerate the completion of the project.
-Up until this point, the Museum and its gallery spaces have remained open to the public.
-However, this coming year we will have to temporarily close to accommodate this complex construction project, and then re-install the massive carvings in the Great Hall, and complete new exhibitions and displays.
+From January 16, 2023 until June 2024, the whole Museum will be temporarily closed in order to accelerate the completion of the project.
+Up until January 2023, the Museum and its gallery spaces remained open to the public.
+However, this year MOA has been temporarily closed to accommodate this complex construction project, and then to re-install the massive carvings in the Great Hall, and complete new exhibitions and displays.

 What will the Great Hall look like after the project is complete?